solarmon/WHDLoad-Game-Launcher/README.md

 * Locates the slave file automatically - no need to rename it to game.slave
 * Detects multiple WHDLoad game slave files
    * WHDLoad game slave file selected based the volume name of DH1:
-   * WHDLoad game slave file selection via a selection dialogue.
+   * WHDLoad game slave file selection via ABS (Amiga Boot Selector)
-   * Joystick is used to control the mouse for selection.
+   * Joystick or Keyboard used for selection
 * Single WHDLoad game slave file just gets launched normally.
 * When no WHDLoad game slave file detected
    * A game launcher is launched.
      - GAMES: is assigned to DH1: (if not already assigned).
      - The game launcher can be configured to point to DH1: or GAMES: as the games repository.
-* WHDload options from Tool Types support if a separately generated .tooltypes file is present.
+* WHDload options from Tool Types supported if a separately generated .tooltypes file is present.

 # Requirements and Setup

 * Kickstarts - you need to put your kickstarts (including rom.key for kickstarts provided by Cloanto Amiga Forever) in the Dev/Kickstarts directory
+  - See here for WHDLoad requirements: http://www.whdload.de/docs/en/need.html
   - To edit/manage the HDF file on Windows you can use ADF Opus (http://adfopus.sourceforge.net/)
   - See the the following guides for further details: https://www.reddit.com/r/miniSNESmods/comments/8dbqv7/guide_playing_amiga_games_on_the_snes_classic/ http://lindqvist.synology.me/wordpress/?page_id=182

-* DH0: is the WHDLoad boot drive
+* **DH0:** is the WHDLoad boot drive
-* DH1: is the game or games drive
+* **DH1:** is the game or games drive
-* For indivudal WHDLoad (in a directory, not in a .hdf file) games, the slave file(s) must be on the root of mounted directory (DH1:).
-Subdirectories are not supported.
+* For indivudal WHDLoad (in a directory, not in a .hdf file) games, the slave file(s) must be on the root of mounted directory (DH1:). **Slave files in subdirectories are not supported**.
-* For WHDLoad game collections mount on DH1: it is up to the game launcher scan for games, including subedirectories.
+* Game Launcher: For WHDLoad game collections mounted on DH1: it is up to used the Game Launcher scan for games, which may include subdirectories support.
-* WHDLoad game slave file as DH1: volume name:
+* Target Slave: based on the Volume name of DH1:
-   - DH1: must be mounted as a Directory, nor a Hardfile (HDF)
+   - DH1: must be mounted as a **Directory**, nor a Hardfile (HDF)

+# WHDLoad

+* At the moment, individual games are launched using WHDLoad and specifying the **PRELOAD** option.
+* QuitKey has been set to **$59** - i.e **F10**.
+  - Configurable in S/WHDLoad.prefs
+* Tooltypes:
+   - If a **.tooltypes** file is found for the slave file, the options found in this will be used to launch the game.
+   - Some WHDLoad game launchers automatically generate the .tooltypes for each game slave it finds.

-# WHDLoad Game Slave file as Volume Name
+# Mulltiple Slaves: Target Slave

+There needs to be a method to specify directly which slave file you want to launch.

+The method I have used is what I call the **Target Slave** method, which is explained below.

 There are several hard drive formats supported by UAE: